Trading Indicators

 The CME introduced a new data feed protocol in December 2014 and all data feed providers have to implement it by October 2015.
 So far only CQG/Continuum has switched over but TradeStation has announced they will switch in August 2015 and other data providers will follow suit.

 The new data feed appears to revert back to the pre-October 2009 situation (or close to it), with trades “bundled” and allocated to the “aggressor”.
 The “un-bundled” order details appear to still be available in the raw data feed but this information might be ignored by data feed providers when they disseminate their data.
-You can read more about the details in this forum thread.

 The result is that the average Emini trade size has increased by a factor of approx. 3.1 (based on CQG and TradeStation data for Tuesday 26 May 2015).
 So if you use CQG/Continuum data you might want to change your Emini Tick Charts to: 150, 450 and 1,350 Ticks.